Fronteers 2010 speakers

 Cameron, The Man in Blue, melds a background in Computer Science with over eight years experience in graphic design to create a unique approach to interface design.
 Using the latest technologies, he likes to play in the intersection between design and code to produce innovative but usable sites and applications.
 In addition to the projects he’s currently tinkering with, Cameron writes about the Internet – and design in general – on his well respected weblog, and has written several books ranging in topics from JavaScript, to CSS, and design.

-Cameron will be presenting The Renaissance of Browser Animation.
+Cameron presented The Renaissance of Browser Animation.

 Jake Archibald